-* Executive Director of the Muslim American Society Freedom Foundation
+* Former Executive Director of the now-defunct Muslim American Society Freedom Foundation

-* Advisory board member for numerous Muslim organizations
+* Has served as advisory board member for numerous Muslim organizations

 * Has worked in concert with International ANSWER